RyGintas/kcs_project/readme.md

+###My first python pject "PDF2X"
-Main purpose of this project is to build up a small basic website, where user would be able to upload a .pdf file with some kind of table in it and download that table in Excel file.
+Main purpose of this project is to build up a small basic website, where user would be able to upload a specific .pdf file (sample attached Goods_Order_EN.pdf) and receive it back in .xlsx format with a table extracted and modified by specific needs.

+>Note: this is a specific project, it is only suitable for limed group of users, that works with such orders.

+>Another note: if there are two tables in .pdf file, only first one is extracted

 -------------------------------------------------------

-This project consists o severals parts:
+#This project consists of severals parts:
 - creating a server with flask
-- creating a small basic website, where user will be able to browse and attach .pdf file from his computer
+- creating a small basic HTML website, where user will be able to browse and attach .pdf file from his computer
 - browser will send that .pdf file to server
+- server will call a library "Camelot" for extracting a table
-- flask will call a labrary xxx (still in search wich one is the best) and will extract the table
+- server will call a library "pandas" for modifying a table
 - table data will be sent back using json
-- user will download Excel file from wthat website with table extracted from pdf
+- user will download Excel.xlsx file from that website with table extracted from pdf

 --------------------------------------------------------

 A detailed recquirements for extracted table:

-Aprašymas:
-Yra dviejų tipų .pdf užsakymo failai: angliška versija ir lietuviška versija.
-Pavyzdžiai prikabinti.
-Užsakymo .pdf failas turi būti nuskaitytas, konvertuotas į .xlsx, tuomet apdorotas pagal šiuos kriterijus:
-LT atvejis
-•	Pirma excel eilutė turi būti visuomet vienoda.
-Stulpelių antraštės (reikšmės):
+•	First line in table stays always the same with such headers:
 1. Warehouse
-2. Item
-3. Product name
-4. Purchase Qty
-•	Stulpeliai turi būti užpildyti pagal šias reikšmes iš .pdf failo:
-1. Warehouse stulpelio užpildymo reikšmės imamos pagal nurodytą reikšmę šalia „Perkelti į sandėlį:“ (pavyzdžio atveju V0198);
-2. Item stulpelio reikšmės imamos iš lentelės pirmo stulpelio „kodas“
-3. Product name stulpelio reikšmės imamos iš stulpelio „Pavadinimas“
-4. Purchase Qty stuklpleio reikšmės imamos iš stulpelio „Kiekis“ *Pastaba
-Jei užsakymo faile yra antra lentelė užsakyti aksesuarus, ji ignoruojama ir į .xlsx failą neįkeliama LV atvejis
-•	Pirma excel eilutė turi būti visuomet vienoda.
-Stulpelių antraštės (reikšmės):
-1. Warehouse
-2. Item
+2. Code
-3. Product name
+3. Name
-4. Purchase Qty
+4. Quantity

-•	Stulpeliai turi būti užpildyti pagal šias reikšmes iš .pdf failo:
-1. Warehouse stulpelio užpildymo reikšmės imamos pagal nurodytą reikšmę šalia „Move to warehouse:“ (pavyzdžio atveju V0020LV);
-2. Item stulpelio reikšmės imamos iš lentelės pirmo stulpelio „kodas“
-3. Product name stulpelio reikšmės imamos iš stulpelio „Pavadinimas“
-4. Purchase Qty stuklpleio reikšmės imamos iš stulpelio „Kiekis“ *Pastaba
-Jei užsakymo faile yra antra lentelė užsakyti aksesuarus, ji ignoruojama ir į .xlsx failą neįkeliama
+•	First column is filled with same value - "V0020LV"
+•   Excel file format .xlsx

+**Please do not use without my permission!**